alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 There is nothing unlimited in the life of a person, so in theory it _could_ be successfully simulated in a limited computer.
 But note that this is a much more solipsistic version of the idea.
-It is not a simulation of our whole Universe;
+It is not a simulation of our whole universe;
 just of the life of a person.
 In fact every person would have to live in separate universes.